Genflix MD Jimmy Kim elaborates on the OTT ecosystem - AnimationXpress

 What are your plans for ATF this year?

-We want to show how Genflix as the production house can be the ecosystem which is very healthy.
+We want to show how Genflix is building an ecosystem with multiple production houses’ partnerships.

 Is Genflix around four million dollar business currently?